Rolando Andaya Jr.: Statement of Assets, Liabilities, and Net Worth

 In October 2018, an administrative complaint was filed by the Presidential Anti-Corruption Commission at the Office of the Ombudsman against Andaya and his wife for his alleged misdeclaration of properties in his 2016 and 2017 Statements of Assets, Liabilities and Net Worth (SALN).
 He later dismissed the allegations and deemed it "part of an ongoing hatchet job" connected to his 2019 gubernatorial campaign.

-Personal life
+Personal life and death

 Andaya was married to congresswoman Marissa Mercado until her death on July 5, 2020, from cancer.
 They had two children.

 On June 30, 2022, Andaya was found dead in his residence in Naga, five days short of his wife's second death anniversary.
 The cause of his death was not disclosed by his family.
 Naga City police stated that he bore a gunshot wound in his right temple, but had not determined if he died by suicide.
 He was 53.